zenglenn42/utbc2019-hw-13-doppelganger/README.md

 ![alt](docs/img/raphael-schaller-D6uxeDSylxo-unsplash.jpg)

+* Backend
+    * What kind of similarity?
+        * L1, L2, Cosine?
-Single Page Application?
-Static HTML? jQuery?
-Bootstrap?
-Templates? i18n?
+    * Single Page Application or Static HTML?
+* Frontend
+    * jQuery?
+    * Bootstrap?
+    * Templates?
+* Internationalization
+    * i18n?

 These are the questions running through my mind.
 It's such a simple application but I kinda want to future-proof it a bit.

 I could go with a couple static html files, one for the home page, one for the survey.
 The survey could hardcode a route for scoring the response data and return a match from the in-memory respondents list.

-It's all very adequate and 90's-ish ... and not what I'm going to do.
+It's all very adequate and mid-90's ... and not what I'm going to do.

 ### JS Object-based Survey Form